AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

   }
 ```

-Now we have generated a O-DF structure using `OdfFactory`, but we have not writen it to
+Now we have generated an O-DF structure using `OdfFactory`, but we have not writen it to
 O-MI Node yet.
-Let's create method `update` that is called when our agent receives "Update".
+Let's create method `update` that is called when our agent receives an "Update".
-Updating O-DF structure is larger operation so we put it in `updateOdf`, but call it as first
+Updating O-DF structure is larger operation so we put it in `updateOdf`, but call it at the beginning
-in `update`.
+of the `update` method.

-We do not want write metadate multiple times so we call `allMetaDatasRemoved` method for `odf`
+We do not want to write metadata multiple times so we call `allMetaDatasRemoved` method for `odf`
-before writing second time.
-Then we create O-MI Write request using `OmiFactory`.
+before writing the second time.
+Then we create an O-MI Write request using `OmiFactory`.

-Writing to O-MI Node happens asyncronously and need a timeout to wait for results. `writeToNode`
+Writing to O-MI Node happens asyncronously and need a timeout to wait for the results. `writeToNode`
-method returns `Future` that contains our results. `Future` is placeholder objet for a value that
+method returns `Future` that contains our results. `Future` is placeholder object for a value that
-may net yet exist.
-Its value is supplied in future by a asyncronous task.
+may not yet exist.
+Its value is supplied in future by an asyncronous task.
 We could wait for it
-to complete. but that coulde block processing.
+to complete, but that could block processing.
 So instead we handle it's result also asyncronously.
 To do so we need create two classes.

 ```Java